micro-js/stringify-attrs/Readme.md

 - `attrs` - An object of key/value pairs representing attributes

 **Returns:** A string containing the attributes in `key=value` style.
 Returns empty string if falsy value passed.

+## Prepended space

+The returned string starts with a prepended space (e.g. `' class="link"'`).
+This makes the code short, simpler, and faster, and also comports better with the most common use-case, which is rendering a DOM element as a string (if you don't have the prepended space, you have to again awkwardly check whether attrs is empty).

 ## License